makersacademy/airport_challenge/README.md

 * If you have a partial solution, **still check in a partial solution**
 * You must submit a pull request to this repo with your code by 9am Monday morning

-Steps
+Set Up Steps
 -------

 1. Fork this repo, and clone to your local machine
 2. Run the command `gem install bundle` (if you don't have bundle already)
 3. When the installation completes, run `bundle`
+4. Run rspec for running tests.
-4. Complete the following task:
+5. Complete the following task:

-Task
+**TASK SUMMARY**
 -----

-We have a request from a client to write the software to control the flow of planes at an airport.
+- We have a request from a client to write the software to control the flow of planes at an airport.
 The planes can land and take off provided that the weather is sunny.
 Occasionally it may be stormy, in which case no planes can land or take off.
 Here are the user stories that we worked out in collaboration with the client:

 ```
 As an air traffic controller
 So I can get passengers to a destination
 I want to instruct a plane to land at an airport

 As an air traffic controller
 So I can get passengers on the way to their destination
 I want to instruct a plane to take off from an airport and confirm that it is no longer in the airport

 As an air traffic controller
 To ensure safety
 I want to prevent takeoff when weather is stormy

 As an air traffic controller
 To ensure safety
 I want to prevent landing when weather is stormy

 As an air traffic controller
 To ensure safety
 I want to prevent landing when the airport is full

 As the system designer
 So that the software can be used for many different airports